TMiclot/MICLOT/README.md

 # Bug report

 Currently, we do not have a formal protocol in place for bug report.
-So please simply send an email to [tom.miclot@jh-inst.cas.cz](tom.miclot@jh-inst.cas.cz)
+So please simply send an email to [tom.miclot@u-paris.fr](tom.miclot@u-paris.fr)